 Champions of SafeOregon: Primary and Secondary Point of Contact(s) are champions of SafeOregon for their school.
 They ensure marketing materials are visible and available in the school at all times for students.
 They help ensure staff and students are aware of SafeOregon and look for opportunities to promote wherever possible during cycles of the school year.

 Expectations after receiving a report from SafeOregon: SafeOregon technicians may call or email – through the dashboard features – Primary and Secondary Point of Contact(s) at the school.
-Responders begin action toward tip resolution in specified time frames (from 24 hours to 7 days, depending on the nature and severity of the tip).
+Point of Contacts begin action toward tip resolution and update the dashboard within 24 hours of receiving a tip.

 How do we get started?
 The first step to enrolling your school or district in the SafeOregon program is to complete the contact form located here, or by sending an email to email@example.com.
 You will receive a call to confirm your request and then a follow up email with instructions for how to complete the enrollment form.